 Pinot Precoce Grape

-An early ripening sport of Pinot Noir that ripens up to 3 weeks earlier than Pinot Noir.
-This combination allows winemakers throughout western Washington and in other cool summer areas to produce a high quality Pinot Noir.
+Pronounced PEE-no pruh-COE-chuh.
+An early-ripening sport of Pinot Noir that ripens up to 2 weeks earlier than any other Pinot Noir clone.
+This combination allows winemakers throughout Western Washington and in other cool summer areas to produce a high quality Pinot Noir.
+The wines exhibit cherry and strawberry aromas, particularly in the coolest years.
+Will develop acceptable levels of acid and brix even slightly below 1500 GDD.
 Grows in USDA Zone 5-9.
 Ripens in Sept.